MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     ) AS "person_2"
     =#

-`Group` allows specifying the grouping sets.
+`Group` allows specifying the grouping sets, either with grouping mode indicators `:cube` or `:rollup`, or by explicit enumeration.

     q = From(person) |>
         Group(Get.year_of_birth, sets = :cube)